 - 1 teaspoon dried parsley

 - Add frozen veggies and cook for 10 minutes.
 Add barley, onion powder and garlic powder.
 Cook for another 10 to 15 minutes or until barley is tender.
+If soup is too thick, more broth can be added to thin.

 - Season with salt and pepper if needed and serve in bowls.